January 17, 2019

 Session 1 will focus on General Ballroom (Waltz, Foxtrot, Rumba, Hustle and Swing)

-*Parent/guardian or caregiver must participate with ages 2-3
+*Parent/guardian or caregiver must participate with ages 2 to 3

 Join us as we celebrate the snow!
 Bring your mittens and join in on the snow-themed crafts, activities, songs and more!
 Dress for the indoors, as all activities will be held inside (no freezing your nose or toes!).